chrisnajman/code-snippets/README.md

 ## Temporarily Disable PropTypes

-When using `props` in a 'jsx' file, **VSCode** prompts for `proptypes` by default.
+When using `props` in a 'jsx' file, **VSCode** prompts for `proptypes` definitions by default.
 If you don't add them immediately, the file is marked in red.
 This can be annoying.
-To put off adding `proptypes` until later, add the following code at the very top of the file:
+To put off defining `proptypes` until later, add the following code at the very top of the file:

 ```jsx
 /* eslint-disable react/prop-types */